Why become a stripper? An easy answer is: Money.

 To put all the clichés and myths to rest, to let you hear it from the horse’s mouth — or the stripper’s tax return — let’s throw numbers around about what a stripper salary looks like.

 I would earn $76,800 dollars a year — before taxes — if I worked for six hours a day, four days out of the week, and averaged $400 each night.

-Strippers take pride in how much they make.
+Strippers take pride in how much money can you earn from stripping.
 A large sum of money can turn what many would consider an immoral and degrading profession into a practical one.
 The almighty dollar breaks down stigma and taboo — for some unfortunate souls, it defines their self-worth.
 Hence, why a dancer would quit after one bad (i.e., <$400.00) night.
 Yes, an exotic dancer would expect to make more money in Manhattan — where a studio apartment often costs $2,000, if not much more — than in Denver, where you can find a one-bedroom in a high-rise for $900.
 But when you live in a city like Denver, and you threaten to quit over a few low nights, you have to ask yourself, exactly what are you trying to prove?
 And to whom?